Aetas/Final-Project/README.md

 - TBA

 ### Contributing
 Just a few things that might make the structure of my code more understandable.
 Read if you will.
+Or don't.
+That's just as good.
 - Name spaces are never declared in implementation or header files, 'std::<command>' is preferred
 - Memory is never allocated in a header file.
 Which can be hard to follow with the next point
 - Templated functions and classes remain in the header files with their implementations